FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ## Annex B IFC and FreeCAD

-This chapter looks at how FreeCAD entities come across as IFC entities based on using _ and [BIM](BIM_Workbench.md) workbenches
+This chapter looks at how FreeCAD entities come across as IFC entities based on using [IfcOpenShell](http://ifcopenshell.org/) as exporter, and following instructions in [Arch](Arch_Workbench.md) and [BIM](BIM_Workbench.md) workbenches

 We start looking at basic objects like Wall and Structure.